 - Shopify App Store: 3.6/5 from some 670 reviews

 - G2: 4.3/5 from 370-plus reviews

 - Trustpilot: 1.8/5 from about 190 reviews

 |Users Don't Like

 |Plentiful native integrations

 Methodology: How We Evaluated ShipStation

-To evaluate ShipStation and other shipping software, we used a 28-point assessment that measures how well it meets small business shipping needs.
+To evaluate ShipStation and other shipping software, we used a 28-point assessment that measures how well it meets small business order fulfillment and shipping needs.
 We researched the provider through third-party reviews, user ratings, relevant articles, and the company’s own content.
 Then, we personally assessed ShipStation’s platform.